 Living a Life of Faith, Energised by Love

-Although things are different this year, we can never miss out on Christmas.
-Nothings stops us celebrating the birth of the special baby who changed the world!
+At Christmas we celebrate the birth of the special baby who changed the world!
 Here are suggestions for exploring the true meaning of Christmas, focussing on wooden things.
 If you can’t get all the suggested materials, just see what you can find around the house or outdoors!

 If you have a Bible, read the story in Matthew’s gospel, chapter 1 verses 18 to 25 and Luke’s gospel, chapter 1 verses 26-38, and chapter 2 verses 1 to 17.